 Fighters would wear amulets on their arms for good luck and protection.
 Originally, they were given to the fighters to inspire confidence in the athlete.
-Some schools also use color coded Pra Jiads to show rank, similar to belts in other Martial Arts.
-Many amulets were woven from rope and sometimes strands of hair belonging to the fighters mother or sister for good luck.
-Traditionally, Pra Jiads were kept in well reverend places, as it was thought that if someone stepped over it, it would be worthless.
+Some schools also use color-coded Pra Jiads to show rank, similar to belts in other Martial Arts.
+Many amulets were woven from rope and sometimes strands of hair belonging to the fighter’s mother or sister for good luck.
+Traditionally, Pra Jiads were kept in well-neverending places, as it was thought that if someone stepped over it, it would be worthless.
 The armbands known as Pra Jiad are still used by professional Muay Thai fighters today all over the world.

-Muay Thai, as the world knows it today, is the decedent of an ancient Thai Martial Art for weapons and bare handed fighting know by several names, including Martial Arts.
-The armies of ancient Siam (now Thailand) taught Martial Arts and its empty-hand pugilistic components to all of its citizen soldiers.
+Muay Thai, as the world knows it today, is the decedent of an ancient Thai Martial Art for weapons and bare-handed fighting known by several names, including Martial Arts.
+The armies of ancient Siam (now Thailand) taught Martial Arts and its empty-hand pugilistic components to all of its citizen-soldiers.
 Martial Arts techniques were continually advanced, developed, and perfected through the reality of deadly combat.
 The way of Muay Thai spread through the civilian population, and over time it became a significant part of the culture.

 Muay Thai Boran is a generic term for any of the Muay Thai systems that existed in Thailand before the art became regulated by the state in the early part of the 20th century.
 Muay Thai Boran is the forerunner of modern Muay Thai.
 Martial Arts’ system of empty-hand fighting is, therefore, an old form of Muay Thai Boran.
 The version of Muay Thai Boran practiced at the Thailand Arts Institute is literally a component of Martial Arts.

-The complete history of the old Muay Thai is unknown because Martial Arts dates back many centuries and evolved through the turmoil of many wars and political changes through the hands of many war masters.
-Muay Boran emerged at a time when history mostly passed down orally.
+The complete history of the old Muay Thai is unknown because Martial Arts dates back many centuries and evolved through the turmoil of many wars and political changes at the hands of many war masters.
+Muay Boran emerged at a time when history was mostly passed down orally.
 The few writings that survived provide validation of the oral histories, including the historical account that dates back to at least eight centuries.
-Martial Arts’ empty hand systems (Muay Boran) employs the natural weapons of the human body in imitation of the ancient ways of war.
-For example, arms are used like swords, shins are conditioned to strike like a staff, elbows and knees are used like a war axe, the fist operates like the tip of a spear, the foot works like an arrow or pike, and the head hits like a war hammer.
+Martial Arts’ empty hand systems (Muay Boran) employ the natural weapons of the human body in imitation of the ancient ways of war.
+For example, arms are used like swords, shins are conditioned to strike like a staff, elbows, and knees are used as a war axe, the fist operates like the tip of a spear, the foot works like an arrow or pike, and the head hits like a war hammer.

 Sparring is a chance for you to take the techniques and combinations you have learned and apply them in a controlled environment with another student so you can learn strategy and combative flow.
-It can be a great tool to practice and improve upon your skills and allows for you to learn what works best for you in a safe and secure environment.
+It can be a great tool to practice and improve upon your skills and allows for learning what works best for you in a safe and secure environment.